"From Alabama to Zion National Park"

 Registration Triggers and Deadlines:

 3 days for initial registration and updates.
 “Residence” is any place at which one resides for 3 or more days in a year.
 FAQ states that visitors are required to register if they spend “more than 3 days in a calendar year” in the state.
 Adams County sheriff dept. (Quincy) Nov.
 2020, confirmed that it’s the 4th day that triggers registration.
-Students and employees present for 5 or more days or for an aggregate of 30 days in a calendar year must register.
+Students & employees must register within 3 days of beginning school or employment in IL.
+730 ILCS 150/3(a-5) Updated Aug.
+2024.
 Transient registrants must report weekly.
-730 I.L.C.S. §150/3
+730 I.L.C.S. §150/3.

 Per Rolfe Survey, visiting Registrants are placed on state’s website.
 Per Adams County sheriff dept. (Quincy) Oct.
 2020, procedure is available for removal from registry after departure.